Skip to content

 Decoding UART using sigrok-cli

-This setup is for Saleae based logic analyzer, if you use a different one referer to the constructor documentation.
+This setup is for Saleae-based logic analyzer if you use a different one, refer to the constructor documentation.

-• Create a new analyzer entry by pressing a plus (+) icon and select Async Serial (this is for UART).
+• Create a new analyzer entry by pressing the plus (+) icon and selecting Async Serial (this is for UART).

 • Select a serial channel (8 channels on Logic Analyser) and keep the default settings.